notbelly/notbelly/README.md

 - 🌱 I’m currently learning ...
 Italian, Mechanical Engineering, HTML, CSS, JavaScript.
 - 💞️ I’m looking to collaborate on ...
 I'm working individually for the time being.
 - 📫 How to reach me ...
 I'll update this later.
-- 😄 Pronouns: ...
-I'll update this later.
 - ⚡ Fun fact: ...
 I'll update this later.

 <!---